meutraa/mm/README.md

 ```

 ## mchat
 This is an example POSIX mm client.
+For a much faster client,
+have a look at mm-client.

 **Make sure to read and edit the config blocks.**
 ```shell